Dante Networks and IGMP SnoopingFAQ #5423

 - Dante Control: 22.214.171.124, 126.96.36.199, 188.8.131.52, and 184.108.40.206.

 - For small / isolated networks that only have Shure devices, are only using unicast Dante flows without AES67, or when there is an isolated VLAN for Shure gear, you should disable IGMP Snooping.

 - If you experience intermittent audio, then run a Wireshark trace.
 It may show IGMP Query messages from multiple sources.
 Contact Applications Engineering for help interpreting Wireshark traces.

 - Avoid using fast leave as this does not offer anything beneficial to the Dante multicast network.

 - Avoid IGMP proxies, unless you are CERTAIN you know how it behaves.

-- Ensure that ""block unregistered multicast"" is not set on Netgear switches.
+- Ensure that ""block unregistered multicast"" is not set.
 This blocks traffic that should be allowed (mDNS, PTP).